mthussain1234/DevOps_with_Cloud_AWS/README.md

 ![image](nano.jpg)

 After you have pasted the correct information, we `ctrl x`, then we press `y` to confirm our selection.
 After this we press `Enter` to finalize everything and to close the nano window.
+This will save the file withour pasted information within the .ssh folder.